 UNIT - I Contact hrs Introduction to crystallography, definition of crystal, Crystal elements: faces, edges, solid angles and forms.
 Interfacial angle: Law of constancy of interfacial angle, contact Goniometer.
-03 Crystallographic axes and angles.
-Parameters and Indices, Law of Rational Indices.
-02 Classification of crystal systems 6/7 systems and Elements of Symmetry 03 UNIT - II Description of Normal class of - Isometric, Tetragonal, Hexagonal, 0= Orthorhombic.
-Monoclinic and Triclinic system.
-07
+Crystallographic axes and angles.
+Parameters and Indices, Law of Rational 03 Indices.
+Classification of crystal systems systems and Elements of Symmetry 02 03 UNIT - II Description of Normal class of - Isometric, Tetragonal, Hexagonal, . - Orthorhombic, Monoclinic and Triclinic system.
+Course Learning Outcome: At the end of the course the student will acquire: 07